 June 17, 2025

 The final regional KPI benchmarking forum for 2025 took place in Ōututahi | Christchurch on Thursday, 15 May 2025.
 He Waka Tapu extended their wonderful mānaakitanga to 33 kaimahi from three district services, the Mental Health and Wellbeing Commission and 11 NGOs.
-This video provides a snapshot of the day.

 Read more